Painting: Le Brun, 1781

 I've gained a perspective of how differently each church uses the internet - or doesn't.

-And I've learned what they think of the internet and email.
+And I've learned what church leaders think of the internet and email.

 Several churches have been eager to offer their prayer support for my website,

-but many churches simply cannot be reached via the internet.
+but many churches simply cannot be reached via the internet or email.

 It is apparent that many church leaders do not value the internet,